shivermetim/public-file-dump/tims-book-wishlists/Religion.md

 - Parpola, Asko. *The Roots of Hinduism: The Early Aryans and the Indus Civilization.* Oxford University Press, 2015.
 - Richard Foltz, *Religions of Iran: From Prehistory to the Present,* London: Oneworld, 2013.
 - Sarma, Deepak, editor. *Hinduism: A Reader.* Blackwell Pub, 2008
+- Vidyābhūṣaṇa, Śrīla Baladeva. *Gītā Bhūṣaṇa: Srimad Bhagavad Gita commentary by Śrīla Baladeva Vidyābhūṣaṇa*.
+2006.

 ---